kmishra9/PL2-AWS-Setup/EC2/provisioner_scripts/README.md

   - **Interactive Input**:
     - **AWS access key ID**: Leave blank and press `Enter`
     - **AWS secret access key**: Leave blank and press `Enter`
-    - **Default region name**: Set to `us-west-2`
+    - **Default region name**: Ensure `us-west-2` is the default (or input `us-west-2` if it is not)
     - **Default output format**: Leave blank and press `Enter`
     - **Path of log file to upload**: Accept recommended path
     - **Destination Log Group name**: Accept recommended name
     - **Destination Log Stream name**: Accept recommended name
-    - **Timestamp format**: Specify the format of the time stamp within the specified log file.
-Choose custom to specify your own format.
+    - **Timestamp format**: Accept recommended timestamp format
-    - **Initial Position**: Set to `start_of_file`
+    - **Initial Position**: Accept recommended initial position
+    - **More log files to configure?** Type `N` and press `Enter` to finish
     - **Documentation**: Feel free to reference [additional documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/QuickStartEC2Instance.html) on installing and configuring the CloudWatch Logs Agent
   - **Verifying Installation**: In the [CloudWatch Management Console](CloudWatch - AWS Console - Amazon.com
 https://console.aws.amazon.com/cloudwatch/home), you should be able to see a new log group and stream after the agent has been running for a few moments

 4. `install_programming_software`
   - **Usage**: `sudo ./install_programming_software`
-  - **Description**: Installs several important linux development utilities, R, and RStudio Server.
+  - **Description**: Installs several important linux development utilities, R, and RStudio Server (running on port `8787`).
 Python 2 and 3 already come preinstalled with the Amazon Machine Image (AMI) we're using. _A future version of this script will also install Anaconda and JupyterHub Server, for using Jupyter Notebooks and Python_.

 5. `install_updates`
   - **Usage**: `sudo ./install_updates`
   - **Description**: Installs Linux and package updates and restarts the server.
 Useful for general maintenance and cleanup.
+The script requires interactive input in some cases but you should generally accept the default options.

 6. `mount_drives`
   - **Usage**: `sudo ./mount_drives [data_folder_path]`